-Reasoning - The Oklahoma Constitution in Article V, Section 30 requires the presence of a quorum to do business in the House of Representatives.
-Thus, when the representatives-elect assemble in the hall of the House for purposes of organizing the House of Representatives for the ensuing biennium, the first order of business after being called to order is to establish the presence of a quorum.8 No other business may be properly taken up prior to the establishment of a quorum.
+in the hall of the House for purposes of organizing the House of Representatives for the ensuing biennium, the first order of business after being called to order is to establish the presence of a quorum.
+No other business may be properly taken up prior to the establishment of a quorum.